cpoppema/docker-flexget/README.md

 Please note: This Docker image does NOT run Transmission.
 Consider running a [Transmission Docker image](https://github.com/linuxserver/docker-transmission/) alongside this one.

+**Daemon mode**

+This container runs flexget in [daemon mode](https://flexget.com/Daemon).
+This means by default it will run your configured tasks every hour after you've started it for the first time.
+If you want to run your tasks on the hour or at a different time, look at the [scheduler](https://flexget.com/Plugins/Daemon/scheduler) plugin for configuration options.
+Configuration is automatically reloaded every time just before starting the tasks as scheduled, to apply your changes immediately you will need to restart the container.

 **Web UI**

 FlexGet is able to host a Web UI if you have this enabled in your configuration file.
 See [the wiki](https://flexget.com/wiki/Web-UI) for all details.
 To get started, simply add: